gianfrancodp/MGStools/README.md

 (*) probably alredy installed with default Python environment.

-### 2.3 The *html-template* file
+### 2.3 The *`KMZViewer_functions.py`* file

-The file [htmltemplate.py](htmltemplate.py) contains a collection of string variables storing the HTML structure of a 3D model viewer, along with auxiliary functions.
+The file [KMZViewer_functions.py](KMZViewer_functions.py) contains a collection of string variables storing the HTML structure of a 3D model viewer, along with auxiliary functions.
 Leveraging Python, this structure facilitates the dynamic generation of customized HTML, tailored to specific input data.
 To enhance comprehension of the process involved in packaging this web viewer, a step-by-step analysis of the HTML elements is employed.

 The subsequent sequence of items adheres to the order of variables and functions utilized: